How to solve a serious problem - part 1 - Describing the problem, and identifying possible solutions

 With these groups, it is then possible to decide which is most critical and focus first on finding solutions for that one.
 This narrowed focus will make progress toward a solution much easier.

-So, the first thing for you to do is to make this list of aspects of your situation that, together, are your problem.
+So, the first thing for you to do is to make this list of the basic aspects of the situation that is your problem.
 It is best to do this over at least two days.
 It is likely that not all aspects will come to mind immediately.
 While your list can certainly be amended at any point in the problem-solving process, it is most efficient to begin with a fairly complete list.

 Make this initial list before going on to the next step.